Prof-M-s-Classroom/programming-assignment-3-kempringham/Readme.md

 Kimmy Empringham

 ## Description
-Briefly describe what your program does and how the code is structured.

-The purpose of this program is to find a spanning tree of a weighted, connected, undirected graph with a minimum total edge weight, connecting all the vertices without any cycles.
-The Prim MST is implemented using a min heap and an adjacency matrix.
+The purpose of this program is to implement Prim's Algorithm using min heap and an adjacency matrix.
+We want to find a spanning tree of a weighted, connected, undirected graph with the minimum total edge weight to connect all the vertices without any cycles.
+We use 2 files, one to create the min heap and another to create the adjacency matrix and find the minimum spanning tree using Prim's.
+We also have the main to create a graph and test Prim's algorithm.

 ## Files
 - graph.h